-Obviously the more expensive the home is, the more insurance you’ll pay, but this isn’t a reflection of market value; it’s often a straight numbers game.
-A more expensive home means a more expensive home to rebuild, or a home with more expensive attributes to protect.
+Obviously, the more expensive the home is, the more you’ll pay for house insurance, but this isn’t a reflection of market value; it’s often a straight numbers game.
+A more expensive home means a more expensive home to rebuild or a home with more expensive attributes to protect.
 If your home falls in the $700,000 to $1.5-million range, it’s reasonable to see the average home insurance cost in Ontario hit the $1400 mark annually, and over $2,000 for homes in the $1.5-to-$5-million range.

 What factors determine home insurance costs?